deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 nim-llm-0   1/1     Running   0          8m21s
 ```

-7. Create a file `ingress-nim-llm.yaml` with the below content to create the ingress for the LLM NIM.
-Make sure to change the host (here nims.example.com) with your domain name.
-Make sure you have installed an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
+7. Install an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), if it has not been installed already.
+Then, create a file `ingress-nim-llm.yaml` with the below content to create the ingress for the LLM NIM.
+Make sure to change the host (here nims.example.com) with your fully qualified domain name.

 ```yaml
 apiVersion: networking.k8s.io/v1